napari/napari/docs/source/explanations/rendering.md

 ## Chunks

-For paging into both RAM and VRAM it's a requirement that the data napari renders needs to be broken into "chunks".
+For paging into both RAM and VRAM it's a requirement that the data napari renders is broken down into "chunks".
 A chunk is a deliberately vague term for a portion of the data that napari can load and render independently.

 The chunk size needs to be small enough that the renderer can at least load one chunk per frame into VRAM without a framerate glitch, so that over time